- Microsoft

 Prerequisites

-Basic programming familiarity is needed to follow the Q# code examples.
+Microsoft lists basic knowledge of the Azure ecosystem, basic linear algebra, and familiarity with Visual Studio Code as prerequisites.
 No prior quantum computing knowledge is assumed; the learning path introduces quantum concepts from scratch alongside the language.
 Learners with prior quantum computing exposure will move quickly through the early modules and get more value from the later ones.

 Hands-on practice